You Are Not Starting Over

 9 Weakest remaining topic from Day 10 diagnostic

 Your schedule will look different.
-The structure stays the same: heaviest topics get the most days, math gets dedicated time if it was weak, and nothing that already passed gets a single minute of review.
+The structure stays the same: heaviest topics get the most days, math gets dedicated time if it was weak, and strong topics do not become the center of the plan.

 5 Strategic Shifts That Help Retakers Improve

-1. Your score report is a map, not a verdict
+1. Your result report is a map, not a verdict

-The report tells you exactly where you lost points.
+The report tells you how the attempt ended.
 Open it the day you get it.
-Circle the below-passing areas.
-Rank them by exam weight.
+If it lists weak areas, circle them.
+If it does not give enough detail, take a diagnostic and use both pieces of data.
+Rank the weak areas by exam weight.
 That ranked list becomes your study plan for the next two weeks.

 2. Less material, more depth

 Your first attempt probably covered all 19 topics somewhat.
 Your retake should cover 5 to 8 topics deeply.
-The ones you failed.
-Ignore the topics you already passed.
-They do not need more time.
+Focus on the weak ones.
+Strong topics still need light maintenance, but they should not dominate the retake plan.

 3. Practice questions over re-reading